+Students are expected to exhibit professional behaviors and dispositions at all times.
 Students are held to the standards of the George Mason University Honor Code.
-You are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill
+You are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill all assignments.
+Assignments must be turned in at the beginning of class on the specified date due or no credit will be given.